Anyolite/anyolite/README.md

 ### Future feature ideas (might not actually be possible to implement)

+* [ ] Support for setting and getting instance variables from Crystal
 * [ ] Splat argument and/or arbitrary keyword passing
 * [ ] Support for slices
 * [ ] Classes as argument type
 * [ ] Resolve context even in generic type union arguments
 * [ ] Ability to choose between mruby and regular Ruby
 * [ ] Automatic wrappers for `initialize_copy` and similar methods
-* [ ] Controlled passing of pointers to ruby using the reference table
 * [ ] Class inheritance wrapping can be disabled for any class using annotations
-* [ ] Option for defaulting to usage of RbValue as data container for regular arguments
 * [ ] General improvement of type resolving